Durga Charan Nag: Compassion and Kindness

 There are many incidents in his biography narrating his kindness and compassion for others.
 During the plague epidemic in Calcutta which took place in 1898, Nag Mahasaya nursed his own cook who fell ill and then carried him to the Ganges alone as per the last wish of the man even at the risk of his own life.
-He had once been paid an amount for his return journey in a steamer when he went for seeing a patient.
-On his way back he saw a beggar woman in a most pitiable condition and gave away the entire amount to her and walked barefoot all the way back to Calcutta.
-On another occasion after a hard day's work he earned some money which he instantly gave away to another man in misery when he heard his sob story and himself went without food.
+He had once been paid an amount for his return journey in a steamer when he went to see a patient.
+On his way back, he saw a beggar woman in a most pitiable condition and gave away the entire amount to her and walked barefoot all the way back to Calcutta.
+On another occasion after a hard day's work he earned some money which he instantly gave away to another man in misery when he heard his sad story, and himself he went without food.
 He would often say, "Abstinence from lust and greed brings a man near to God."

-He also had the same compassion for animals and birds, whom he fed with his own hand.
-His biography mentions how he had once confronted two Europeans when they had come down for hunting of birds and had forced them to leave without hunting.
-There is a legend that he entreated a cobra with his folded hands to leave his backyard and go to the jungles rather than killing it as per the wish of others, and apparently the cobra acquiesced.
-With reference to these conducts, Nagmahashaya often used to say, "The outside world is the projection of your own mind.
-As you give out to the world, so you receive back from it.
-It is just like looking into the mirror.
-The reflection in the mirror exactly shows what faces you make at it."
-According to his biography, it was his direct perception that the one God resides in the heart of all creatures.
-He realized the truth that "All live, move and have their being in Him."
-If he was questioned why he remained with his palms folded, he replied that he perceived his personal God everywhere and in every being.
-It became impossible for him even to tear a leaf from a living plant.
+Nag Mahasaya extended his compassion to animals and birds, often feeding them by hand.
+His biography recounts an incident where he confronted two Europeans who had come to hunt birds, compelling them to leave without pursuing their hunt.
+Additionally, there is a legend that he once implored a cobra with folded hands to leave his backyard and return to the jungle, as opposed to allowing it to be killed as others wished; reportedly, the cobra complied with his plea.

+Nag Mahasaya often articulated his belief that "the outside world is the projection of your own mind," likening it to a mirror reflecting the faces one makes at it.
+He held the conviction that the one God resides within the heart of all creatures and that "all live, move, and have their being in Him."
+When asked about his habit of keeping his palms folded, he explained that he perceived his personal God everywhere and in every being, making it impossible for him to harm even a single leaf from a living plant.